fjtrujy/bitmap_ram/README.md

-# bitmap_ram
+# bitmap-ram
-Dummy web app to check what is the maximum RAM used when creating bitmap with a specific size
+Dummy web app to check what is used RAM in your device when allocating bitmap

+Just visit the next link and enjoy it 👏🏽: [BITMAP RAM](https://fjtrujy.github.io/bitmap-ram/)